lChap701/Manage-a-Book-Trading-Club/README.md

 - **/session/books** - Allows the book IDs part of requests to be sent to the client
 - **/session/success** - Allows success messages to be sent to the client
 - **/session/auth/error** - Allows OAuth error messages to be sent to the client
+- **/session/auth/accounts** - Allows the current user's linked accounts to be sent to the client
+- **/session/notifications** - Allows notifications to be sent to the client

 ## Resources